Elering/estfeed-datahub-docs/eng/12-metering-data.md

 #### Message rules

-- Read more about the relationship between metering data and metering point resolution in [Metering points](04-metering-points.md#message-rules).
+- The resolution value must match the global resolution applied in the given time period.
+For example, if the entire market switches to a resolution of 15 minutes on date X, then from date X the resolution value must be 15 minutes in the message.
 - The time period value must be consistent with the resolution.
 For example:
   - if the resolution is one hour, the start time of the period must be the beginning of the hour (hh:00);
   - if the resolution is 15 minutes, the start time of the period must be a quarter of the hour (hh:00, hh:15, hh:30, hh:45).
 - Electricity metering data are always transmitted in kWh to three decimal places.
 - Gas metering data are transmitted in both kWh and cubic metres to three decimal places.
 - The direction of the metering data is always presented as viewed by the metering point operator:
   - in – energy entering the grid (generation);